Skip to Main Content

 SKYCTC Learning Commons

-Resources for Nursing courses at SKYCTC.
-Use the Ask a Librarian or Tutor link for assistance.
+Introduction to resources for Nursing courses at SKYCTC.
+Use the Ask a Librarian or Tutor link in the navigation bar for assistance.
+This guide is best viewed using Firefox or Chrome.

-nurse with mask holding globeStart with the recommended resources, including government reports and peer-reviewed journals below, for your project.
+nurse with mask holding globeStart with recommended resources from professional and government agencies to understand common issues in caring for persons from a variety of cultures and to collect background information and data.
+Then consult reports and peer-reviewed journals for research to inform evidence-based practice.
 If you need additional assistance, you can send a question to the Ask a Librarian or Tutor link at the top of this guide.

-2. Do a keyword search within the CINAHL with Full Text Allied Health library database, or browse for topics in specific journals, such as the Journal of Cultural Diversity, the Journal of Health Disparities Research and Practice, or the ABNF Journal.
+5. For research articles, do a subject term or keyword search within PubMed and the CINAHL with Full Text Allied Health library database, or browse for topics in specific journals, such as the Journal of Cultural Diversity, the Journal of Health Disparities Research and Practice, or the ABNF Journal.

 • Beliefs